tomtor/HDL-deflate/README.md

 ## Decompression speed

 Method 0 (copy mode) 2 cycles for each output byte.
-Other methods about 3 cycles for each output byte.
+Other methods from 1 (long repeated sequences) to 4 cycles for each output byte.

 ## Compression speed